• 0

 When to prune roses?

-Pruning roses is done in later winter when the leaves have fallen and the bare skeleton of the rose bush, shrub, or climber is visible.
+The time for pruning roses in the UK and Europe is in later winter when the leaves have fallen and the bare skeleton of the rose bush, shrub, or climber is visible.
 This is when the rose is dormant.

-In the UK I prune all my roses in February.
-Just before spring.
-The exception is climbing (not rambling) roses which I prune in late Autumn instead once the rose has finished flowering.
+February is the best month to prune all roses, just before spring.
+The exception is climbing and rambling roses, which I prune in late Autumn instead once they have finished flowering.

 pink shrub rose in flower